 I hope you’ll buy my book, Waltzing Australia, but even if you don’t, I hope you’ll enjoy the excerpts, photographs, and ongoing travel tales that will appear in these pages.
 The love of adventure that got kick-started during my first trip to Australia has stayed with me, and I’ve wandered far and wide—from Mongolia to Morocco, Iceland to India, Turkey to Tibet.
 And, of course, I keep returning to Australia.
 I hope you’ll join me for some of my adventures.

-Finally, if you’re looking for a good freelance writer, here’s a link to my web site, which offers the more practical, business-related information: World Plate.
+Finally, if you’re looking for a good freelance writer, editor, or speaker, here’s a link to my web site, which offers the more practical, business-related information, as well as the topics of the presentations I offer: World Plate.